Skip to content

 According to experts, just 20 minutes of sniffing is as enriching for dogs as a one-hour walk - so games that involve your dog putting their nose to work are a great shout right now.

-We build on this activity by filling a box with scrunched up paper and other noisy household materials and hiding a Clam filled with smelly treats (like dried sprats or fish treats) at the bottom for our dog to seek out.
+You can build on this activity by filling a box with scrunched up paper and other noisy household materials and hiding a Clam filled with smelly treats (like dried sprats or fish treats) at the bottom for our dog to seek out.

 This is a great way to build noise confidence, too!